 The blue-grey section has controls affecting the analysis and resynthesis.
 It also contains a harmonic filter which adjusts the partials' amplitudes, each of whose controls can be modulated by one or both LFOs.
 The function of each control is described in a pop-up when the mouse is positioned over it.

 The turquoise section at the bottom contains familiar synthesizer controls: ADSR, reverb, and LFO waveforms and rates.

 Transformer is based on TransFormSynth, which is no longer under active development.

 Transformer is a portable standalone application distributed in a zip file.
-We uploaded the latest version, 1.0.2, on Jan 10, 2015.

 Although Transformer is currently available free of charge, we would greatly appreciate a small donation to help us continue to provide updates and develop new software.